Posted on Leave a comment

 And an eating disorder is likely going to bring up the past for your family.
 While it’s important to try and understand your child’s eating disorder, don’t get too caught up in a single event, person, or situation that you blame for it.
 Eating disorders arise based on a combination of factors – it’s never just one thing.

-Try to leave your memory of the past in soft focus and try instead to understand your child’s perspective of the past.
+Try to leave your own memory of the past in soft focus and try instead to understand your child’s perspective of the past.
 What memories do they have, and how can you help them process their childhood?
 Be curious about their experience rather than trying to insist upon your view of what happened.
+This is the No. 1 mistake parents make with their adult children: getting defensive about what “really” happened.
 Perspective is personal, so curiosity is always a better approach than trying to change someone’s mind.

 Rather than focusing on the past, consider how you can learn and grow to become the parent your child needs you to be right now.